dad98253/swagmac/README.md

 The program takes three run time optional arguments:
 The first argument is the location of the "config" file.
 This file contains a list of all of the input files to be processed as well as their respective output (listing) files.
 The format of the config file is listed below.
 The second argument is primarily used for program debug/checkout.
-It controlls which section of the code (which input file) is to be run.
+It controls which section of the code (which input file) is to be run.
 If set to "all", then all of the input files will be read.
+It can be used to mask the processing options specified in the config file.
 The third argument specifies the name of the file containing switch information.
-This argument is ignored if a switchfile is specified in the config file.
-By succesively running the program against each switch on the network and examining the portlist.txt output file, it's posible to guess the relative configuration of the network.
+This argument is ignored if a switch file is specified in the config file.
+By successively running the program against each switch on the network and examining the portlist.txt output file, it's possible to guess the relative configuration of the network.

 The "config" file looks similar to this: